production-minds/dessert/README.md

 Simple assertion
 ----------------

-For asserting a boolean expression with an optional message.
+For asserting a boolean expression with an optional message or messages.

 `dessert.assert(expr, message)`

-On failure, ie. when expr is falsey, assert throws an exception with the specified (or default) message.
+On failure, ie. when expr is falsey, assert throws an exception with the specified message.
 On success, assert returns the namespace `dessert`, thus making asserts chainable.

+Note that while only the first argument is used for detecting failure, any number of arguments may be passed to `.assert()` and all of those arguments will end up in the assertion message, in their original order.

 Default assertions
 ------------------